FelixFahne/7/README.md

 - `ESL_AddedExperinments.ipynb` – optional notebook for extra experiments.
 - `src/preprocessing.py` – converts uploaded Excel/CSV files to the CSV structure
   expected by the notebooks and produces `feature_label.csv`.
+- `Original repo/` – reference notebooks and scripts from the original tool.

 ## Dataset